 WLS program broadcasted from kitchen

 On the evening of the formal dedication, Sears changed the calls to WLS Radio.
 The call letters stood for the ‘World’s Largest Store’, a name the giant retailer and catalogue merchant had gained from their West Side Headquarters on Homan Avenue.

-While the main focus was farm and civic programming, several popular-music, comedies and radio serials could be heard as well.
+While the main focus was farm and civic programming, popular music, comedies and radio serials could be heard as well.
 Nearly 60 different bands called WLS home, while over 130 musical acts aired on the station for free.
 On April 19th, 1924 the station aired the first National Barn Dance program, a four-hour cavalcade of music, comedy and down-home entertainment.
-The program went on to become one of the most popular and longest running country-and-western shows in history, second only to The Grand Old Opry.
+The program went on to become one of the most popular and longest-running country-and-western shows in history, second only to The Grand Old Opry.
 By 1932, the National Barn Dance program would be cut to two hours and broadcast live, originating from the Eighth Street Theater in the South Loop.
-One of the more popular acts on WLS and the National Barn Dance were LaPorte Indiana’s Maple City Four.
+One of the more popular acts on WLS and the National Barn Dance was LaPorte Indiana’s Maple City Four.
 The quartet, who joined the station in 1926, mixed barbershop harmonies with wildly popular comedy routines and minstrel sketches.